 Individuals who have OCD often have significant difficulty pushing away or ignoring these thoughts.
 Those with OCD also have compulsive behaviors which are an attempt to reverse the obsessive thoughts or urges by performing some sort of action.

-PTSD
+Trauma and PTSD